 We were here.
 We had finally made it to Phonsavan, the capital of Xieng Khouang Province in northeastern Laos.

-Having boarded a bus late in the evening from the Phoukhoun junction between highway 13 and highway 7, we sped along the extremely windy highway 7 in the dark for 135km before jumping off at the main strip of guesthouses in Phonsavan later on that same night.
+After boarding a bus late in the evening from the Phoukhoun junction between highway 13 and highway 7, we careened along the latter, twisting road in the dead of night for 135km, before being dropped off at the main drag in Phonsavan later that same night.

 There was a lot to see in Xieng Khouang province, but our principal reason for coming here was to explore the mysterious plain of jars, an archaeological landscape of rolling hills and grassy meadows, across which thousands of 2,000 year-old megalithic stone jars lie scattered.

 The plain of jars is located in Xieng Khouang province in northeastern Laos, which is a province that occupies the Xieng Khouang plateau, an upland area of rolling hills and meadows, with an altitude that averages 1,300 metres above sea level.

 The closest town to the accessible jar sites is Phonsavan, the provincial capital.
 Phonsavan lies at about 1,100 metres above sea level and is the ideal base for seeing the plain of jars.
 It’s located about 389km from Vientiane and 263km from Luang Prabang.

 Phonsavan has an airport (Code: XKH), located about 5km south of town on the road out to the plain of jars.
 Lao airlines has several flights each week between Vientiane and Phonsavan.